Skip to content

 “The primary set of inverted nuns is found surrounding the text of Numbers 10:35–36.”
 Are they a textual-critical mark?
 An editorial annotation?
 Are they brackets denoting a separate “lost” book and thus signifying that there are actually seven books of the Torah as the Talmud states?
 The dispute over the meaning is an interesting one.
 Cf. (https://en.wikipedia.org/wiki/Inverted_nun)

 Perhaps the inverted nun speaks of something heavenly?
 A dark mystery?
 In essence, this translation doesn’t rely on individuals “figuring it out” through contextual reasoning.
 Instead, akin to Jesus eluding the crowd, it skillfully avoids attempts by modern scribes to manipulate the text to serve an agenda.
 Instead, it seeks to present the text in its raw, unfiltered form, revealing the narratives to be far more profound than previously believed.
-Many translations over the past two millennia have been marred by presuppositions and traditions.
-Reading these concretely translated words allows readers to place themselves more closely into a “heavenly context” to determine the intended message, eliminating authoritarian bias that has pervaded many translations.
+Translations over the past two millennia have been heavily marred by presuppositions and traditions.
+Reading these concretely translated words allows readers to place themselves more closely into a “heavenly context” to determine the intended message, eliminating authoritarian bias that has pervaded so many translations.

 Importance of Hebrew Syntax: Ishmael and Isaac as a Seed of One